k8-scalar/k8-scalar/docs/scalar/development.md

 JavaDoc documentation is available in the `development/scalar/doc` directory in your local git repository of k8-scalar

 ## Scalar development workflow

+Scalar requires the installation of the Java Development Kit (JDK) version 1.8.
+Installing the Java Runtime Environment (JRE) only is not enough.

 All dependencies are managed via Maven
 Import the project in Eclipse as a Maven project.
 Depending on the Eclipse version, either:
   * Import the project as a Maven project.
   * Open the project from the directory.
 Then right click on the project.
 Click on the appearing menu: -> Configure -> Convert to Maven project.

 To execute a dummy Scalar experiment on your local machine, you can start Scalar with the default `experiment.properties` and `platform.properties` configuration files.
 Start the Java class Launcher.class in Eclipse with as command-line arguments `conf/platform.properties conf/experiment.properties`.